MENTAL HEALTH GUIDE

 If your child is behaving well, give them praise.
 If they’re misbehaving, so long as it isn’t dangerous or destructive, ignore it.

 Use clear commands

 Be clear and specific and tell your child what to do.
-For example, try “turn off the video games now” or “walk please” instead of saying, “Don’t run.”
-Use one command at a time as multiple steps can be difficult for the child to follow.
+For example, try “turn off the video games now” or “walk please” instead of saying, “don’t run.”
+Use one command at a time, as multiple steps can be difficult for the child to follow.

 Use consequences and rewards

 Make sure consequences and rewards are used immediately.
 Rewards should be used after positive behaviors to increase the likelihood that they will happen more.
 For example, a reward may be allowing your child to choose a dessert after finishing dinner.
 On the other hand, consequences should be used after challenging behaviors to help decrease their frequency and help your child learn what is not appropriate.
 A consequence may be removing your attention (as described above) or removing video games if a child refuses to do chores.
-It is important that the rewards and consequences are things your child cares about, are fair for the behavior, and are things that you can follow through with each time.
+It is important that the rewards and consequences are things your child cares about, are fair and related to the behavior, and are things that you can follow through with each time.

 Identify and label emotions

 Children are born with the ability to express emotions but not the ability to know how to appropriately label them.
-Teach your child about emotion and ways to express emotion by commenting on your child’s, yours, and others’ emotions.
+Teach your child about emotion and ways to express emotion by commenting on your child’s, yours and others’ emotions.
 For example, you might say, “I am very sad today” or “You are mad.
 It’s okay to be mad, and it is not OK to hit others.”

 Give frequent breaks